 – Edward C. Whitmont,The Symbolic Quest

-There is some splendid mystery about Labyrinths, because we don’t really know the origin of their design, or how exactly they provide a space that allows clarity.
+THERE IS SOME SPLENDID MYSTERY about Labyrinths, because we don’t really know the origin of their design, or how exactly they provide a space that allows clarity.
 Labyrinths have been known to the human race for over four thousand years, and evidence of Labyrinths have been found in most cultures that have ever existed.
-These different cultures weren’t in contact with each other but they still conjured up separately their need to build a Labyrinth.
+These different cultures could not have been in contact with each other but they still conjured up separately their need to build a Labyrinth.
 Amazing.
-Some beautiful examples are shown in the moving gallery below.
+The Labyrinth at Chater Valley Farm, which took two years to construct, was inspired by the famous medieval Labyrinth at Chartres Cathedral in France, but it is not an exact replica.
+You’ll note that we opted to soften the corners on some of the Chartres path turns by adopting curves, and we have embedded clear quartz crystals to help emphasise the protective nature of the Labyrinth’s 113 lunation’s.
+Chartres’ sacred geometry and ratios have been retained but the overall size has been scaled up from Chartres’ 12.4-metre diameter to just over 15 metres, to make it easier for people in wheelchairs to experience the Labyrinth.
+There seems to be almost as many different designs of Labyrinth as there are Labyrinths.
+Some beautiful examples of Labyrinths around the world are shown in the moving gallery below.

 There are three stages to a Labyrinth Walk:

-1. The first phase of the walk, from the entrance to the centre is called “Releasing”.
+1. The first phase of the walk, from the entrance to the centre, is sometimes referred to as “Releasing”.
 This is the time to quiet the mind, let go of the details, distractions and extraneous thoughts.
 Open your heart to whatever it might feel.
 Become aware of your breath.
 Relax and find your natural pace with this meditative walk.

-2. The second, standing or sitting in the centre, is called “Receiving”.
+2. The second phase of the walk – standing or sitting in the centre- is often called “Receiving”.
 When you reach the centre, stay a while . . . as long as you like.
 This is a place of reflection, a pause for contemplation, and for being present.
 Reaching the centre represents reaching not only our own hearts and spirit but of the goal we seek; perhaps release from emotional or physical pain, a solution to challenging problem or creative task.
 You may see some insights to your problem at the centre.

 3. The third and final stage of your journey – walking out of the labyrinth is called the “Return”.
 When you are ready, follow the same path out as brought you in.
 You take back into the world what which you have received.